Schistosomiasis: Urogenital schistosomiasis

 The worms of S. haematobium migrate to the veins around the bladder and ureters where they reproduce.
-S. haematobium can produce up to 3000 eggs per day, these eggs migrate from the veins to the bladder and ureter lumens, but up to 50 percent of them can become trapped in the surrounding tissues causing granulomatous inflammation, polyps formation, and ulceration of bladder, ureter, and genital tract tissues.
-This can lead to blood in the urine 10 to 12 weeks after infection.
+S. haematobium can produce up to 3000 eggs per day.
+These eggs migrate from the veins to the bladder and ureter lumens, but up to 50 percent of them can become trapped in the surrounding tissues causing granulomatous inflammation, formation of polyps, and ulceration of bladder, ureter, and genital tract tissues.
+This can lead to blood in the urine (hematuria) 10 to 12 weeks after infection.
 Over time, fibrosis can lead to obstruction of the urinary tract, hydronephrosis, and kidney failure.
+S. haematobium is classified as group 1 biological carcinogen by International Agency for Research on Cancer.
 Bladder cancer diagnosis and mortality are generally elevated in affected areas; efforts to control schistosomiasis in Egypt have led to decreases in the bladder cancer rate.
 The risk of bladder cancer appears to be especially high in male smokers, perhaps due to chronic irritation of the bladder lining allowing it to be exposed to carcinogens from smoking.

-In women, genitourinary disease can also include genital lesions that may lead to increased rates of HIV transmission.
+In women, the genitourinary disease can also include genital lesions that may lead to increased rates of HIV transmission.
 If lesions involve the fallopian tubes or ovaries, it may lead to infertility.
-If the reproductive organs in male are affected, there could be blood in the sperm.
+If the reproductive organs in males are affected, there could be blood in the sperm.